mayank161/login-reset-email-project/README.md

 6.if provide corect then nodemailer accept
 <img src="img/3.PNG">

+note when you open page again you will note see the login page because you are already logged in using jwt so i am just clearing the local storage so can loggin again for demo.
 7.if again provide same email then database model findOne email
 <img src="img/4.PNG">